BLBMS/api-ccminer/README.md

 ```

 ## Requirements
 A Github account on https://github.com/ is required for the output on the website to work (accessible from anywhere).
-The page is updated every minute.
-So, if the API scanning program updates every 15 minutes, the website will be updated approximately in the next minute.
-There will still be new data every 15 minutes.

 Update and install
 ```